ADU vs. Home Addition: An Honest Comparison

 Empty nesters, 2,200 sq ft home, ~$60k equity, no kids returning home.
 Wanted extra income to offset retirement expenses.

 The math: A home addition would have added space they didn't need.
 An ADU lets them rent the unit for $1,150/month while keeping the primary home untouched.
 Total project: $145k garage conversion.
-HELOC pays itself off via rent in ~10 years; property value increase ($35-50k) is pure upside.
+The rent covers the HELOC over ~10 years, and they end up owning a permitted, rentable unit — with any resale gain as upside on top.

 → ADU was clearly the right call.
 A $150k home addition would have added zero income.